Depending on the cause, osteoporosis can be either primary or secondary.

 - Premature menopause (i.e. menopause before 45 years of age).

 - Hypogonadism – Hypogonadism is a medical term referring to little or no production of hormones by your sex glands.
-Low testosterone in men and absence of menstrual periods in younger women may lead to osteoporosis.
+Low testosterone in men and the absence of menstrual periods in younger women may lead to osteoporosis.

 Can my bones become healthy again?